dspeterson/dory/doc/basic_config.md

 * `--msg_buffer_max 65536` tells Dory to reserve 65536 kbytes (or 64 * 1024 *
 1024 bytes) of memory for buffering message data to be sent to Kafka.
 * `--receive_socket_name /var/run/dory/dory.socket` specifies the location of
-the UNIX domain datagram socket Dory creates for receiving messages from clients.
+a UNIX domain datagram socket to create for receiving messages from clients. at least one of (`--receive_socket_name PATH`, `--receive_stream_socket_name PATH`, `--input_port PORT`) must be specified (see below).
+UNIX domain datagrams are the preferred method of sending messages to Dory.
+However, stream sockets allow sending messages too large to fit in a single datagram, and local TCP makes Dory available to clients written in programming languages that do not provide easy access to UNIX domain sockets.
 * `--config_path /etc/dory/dory_conf.xml` specifies the location of Dory's
 config file.